hrbrmstr/ethercalc/README.md

 The following functions are implemented:

+  - `ec_start`: Start an EtherCalc instance (requires you to install EtherCalc first)
   - `ec_new`: Create a new, empty EtherCalc “room”
   - `ec_view`: Open a browser window/tab to an EtherCalc “room”
   - `ec_list`: List all of the available EtherCalc documents
   - `ec_edit`: Edit a data frame in a new or existing EtherCalc “room”
+  - `ec_append`: Append a data frame to a “room”, optionally starting at a given row
   - `ec_delete`: Delete a “room” from an EtherCalc instance
   - `ec_export`: Export an EtherCalc “room” to a local data frame
   - `ec_exists`: Does an EtherCalc “room” name exist?
+  - `ec_cmd`: Issue EtherCalc “commands” to a room
   - `ethercalc_host`: Get or set ETHERCALC\_HOST value

 ## Installation